SchumacherFM/wordpress-to-hugo-exporter/README.md

 Re Docker: It should be very easy to create a Dockerfile containing everything above mentioned for a one time conversion of the XML file to the Hugo format.

+### If you can install plugins in your wordpress.com instance

+1. Download this repo as a zip file.
+2. Login into the backend.
+3. In the plugin section, go to `Add New`.
+4. Upload the zip of this repo.
+5. Activate the plugin.
+6. In the WP backend run the `Export to Hugo` command.
+7. Collect the ZIP via download.
+8. Copy contents of the zip to your Hugo install and enjoy Hugo.

 ## Command-line Usage